 § 7 Guarantee, Agreement concerning characteristics, Examination and notice of non-conformity, Liability

-1. The basis for our liability for defects is first and foremost the agreement reached concerning the characteristics of the product.
-Product sheets designated as such and made available to the customer prior to placing an order or appended to the contract in the same way as these terms and conditions shall constitute an agreement in respect of the characteristics of the product.
+1. The basis for our liability for defects is first and foremost the agreement reached concerning the characteristics of the goods.
+Sheets designated as such and made available to the Customer prior to placing an order or appended to the contract in the same way as these terms and conditions shall constitute an agreement in respect of the characteristics of the goods.

-2. In particular, the items contained in the following paragraphs 3-7 shall constitute an agreement in respect of the characteristics of our products
+2. In particular, the items contained in the following paragraphs 3-7 shall constitute an agreement in respect of the characteristics of our goods.

-3. Deviations in size, content, thickness, weight and colour tone deriving from the production process are permissible within the scope of tolerances customary in the industry.
-Dimensional tolerances customary in the industry also apply to cutting to size.
+3. Deviations in size, content, thickness, weight and color tone deriving from the production process are permissible within the scope of tolerances pursuant to our Handbook; otherwise permitted deviations are any deviation that is customary in the industry.

-7. Nickel-sulphide inclusions in ESG panes can result in a tendency to spontaneous disintegration and cannot be prevented during manufacture.
-In order to eliminate panes having such defects and on specific request from the customer and at his cost, panes can be subjected to a so-called heat soaking test, whereby the glass is heated to a high temperature and maintained there for several hours; glass with nickel-sulphide inclusions breaks under these conditions.
+7. As regards to Nickel sulphide glass, a broken glass is not a defect covered by our warranty pursuant to § 12 para 6.
+VOB Teil B because of the characteristics of Nickel sulphide glass.
+The risk of broken glass shall be with Customer if the glass has been in Customer’s sphere of influence.
+Nickel-sulphide inclusions in ESG panes can result in a tendency to spontaneous disintegration and cannot be prevented during manufacture.
+In order to eliminate panes having such defects and on specific request from the Customer and at his cost, panes can be subjected to a so-called heat soaking test, whereby the glass is heated to a high temperature and maintained there for several hours; glass with nickel-sulphide inclusions breaks under these conditions.
 Nevertheless, this test does not necessarily eliminate all panes at risk of rupture due to nickel-sulphide inclusions.

 § 8 Other Liability